Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 Daniel dared to breath again. "…Gods and spirits."

 "Even they’re prolly stayin’ outta Yan’s way right now," Hoeff remarked.
-“Tiny, go keep an eye on him.
-Let him get it outta his system.”
+"Tiny, go keep an eye on him.
+Let him get it outta his system."

 "Go be his wrasslin’ dummy.
 Got it, Chief."
 Walsh sighed, resigned to his fate, and followed the distant sound of Yan taking out his anger on anything in the vicinity.

 Hoeff slumped down in a Corti-sized chair next to Daniel, and managed to make it look almost normal-sized.
 He wasn’t a large man at all.
 "About where were they at, in our terms?"

 "…Ancient Greece?"
 Daniel hazarded.
-“Their mathematics was certainly there.
-But there’s a lot the Corti didn’t record.”
+"Their mathematics was certainly there.
+But there’s a lot the Corti didn’t record."

 "Like what?"

 "Size of the slave population, if there was one.
 How the king became the king, what role other Given-Men filled in their society…I see fruits and roots being sold in this marketplace image, but there’s no data on their agriculture."

 "Maybe they didn’t raise crops?"
 Hoeff suggested.
-“They seem pretty meat-oriented.
-Hell, they’ve even managed to get me to gain ten pounds.”
+"They seem pretty meat-oriented.
+Hell, they’ve even managed to get me to gain ten pounds."

 "Maybe.
 But what I take from it is that these researchers weren’t here for very long.
 Their data covers only a few weeks of observations."

 "Didn’t take Hotel long to notice, huh?"
 Hoeff sat back in the chair and swung his boots up onto an unimportant surface.
 He fished a foil pack of blueberries from a pocket and tore it open.
 How he could be so small and so ravenous was a constant source of amazement.

 "I suspect we’ll never know exactly what happened," Daniel said.
-“The last entry in the log is routine, cataloguing samples.
-Maybe there’s something hidden in the facility’s security systems but I wouldn’t know how to *begin* accessing those…Goddammit.”
+"The last entry in the log is routine, cataloguing samples.
+Maybe there’s something hidden in the facility’s security systems but I wouldn’t know how to *begin* accessing those…Goddammit."

 "What?"

 "Just…look at this.
 Authentic pre-Contact Ten’Gewek alphabet.
 A fully encoded translation matrix for both written and verbal media."
 Daniel waved a hand at an image he’d found.
-“They wove their family histories into blankets. *Weaving!* The People we know wear hide, and not much of it either.
-Weaving means they were either cultivating a plant like linen or cotton, or they were rearing woolly livestock.”
+"They wove their family histories into blankets. *Weaving!* The People we know wear hide, and not much of it either.
+Weaving means they were either cultivating a plant like linen or cotton, or they were rearing woolly livestock."

 Hoeff bounced up and ambled over to the screen, intuited its controls and started flicking through photos.
 "Hey prof, you notice anything ‘bout these folks?"